minsuc/minsuc.github.io/research.md

 ## Working Papers

-“Marriage, Home Ownership and Portfolio Share” (Job Market Paper)
+“House Without a Ring: The Role of Changing Marital Transitions for Housing Decisions” (Job Market Paper)

-“Does Heterogeneity Matter for Aggregate Fluctuations?” with Xiaohong Chen and Frank Schorfheide
+“Heterogeneity and Aggregate Fluctuations,” with Xiaohong Chen and Frank Schorfheide

-“Lifting the Curse of Dimensionality with a Mixture Approximation: Feasible Multivariate Density Estimation,” with Paul Sangrey
+“Bypassing the Curse of Dimensionality: Feasible Multivariate Density Estimation,” with Paul Sangrey

 ## Work in Progress